agile-learning-institute/mongodb_configurator_spa/README.md

 ### Summary of Improvements

 The codebase has undergone a comprehensive architecture refactoring to address critical maintainability and reusability issues.
-The refactoring was completed in three phases and successfully transformed the component architecture.
+The refactoring was completed in four phases and successfully transformed the component architecture.

 ### Key Achievements